m4r10k/pocs/poc-st-001/L7_ILB/README.md

 The network, Firewall rules and cluster are deployed via gcloud (shell script).

-The K8s deployments, services, ingress and L7 ILB are all deployed declaratively via K8s resource manifest files.
+The K8s deployments, backend-config, services, ingress and L7 ILB are all deployed declaratively via K8s resource manifest files.

 ## Install instructions